kaleidos-ventures/taiga-resources/content/features/customisation.md

 When we developed Taiga we always had teams in mind.
 You can of course use Taiga on your own but it really shines when you have more people around you.
 That also applies to how Taiga thinks of itself regarding other tools and platforms, to be a great team player.

 There are multiple options that come out of the box, like Github, Gitlab, Bitbuckets and Gogs.
-Also, Slack and Hipchat are trivial to link with Taiga.
+Also, Slack is trivial to link with Taiga.
 And for the rest, we have webhooks.

 You can find the configuration options for all of them under SETTINGS > INTEGRATIONS and SETTINGS > PLUGINS as well as help to make it work.